 receive a receipt for the security deposit.
 The receipt can be included

 in the written lease.
 There is a $25 penalty if the landlord fails to

 or lease should tell you of your right to receive from the landlord

 a written list of all existing damages in the rental property, if you

 make a written request for it within 15 days of taking occupancy.
 If

 a list of the existing damages is not provided, the landlord may be

 liable for three times the security deposit, less any damages or unpaid

 - The landlord must put the security deposit in an escrow account.
-When returning security deposits of $50 or more, the landlord must include simple interest of 3 percent per year, ac-crued at six-month intervals from the date the security deposit was paid for all tenancies that were initiated prior to January 1, 2015.
-For tenancies that began January 1, 2015 or later, the interest rate is payable at 1.5% OR the simple interest rate accrued at the daily U.S. Treasury yield curve rate for one year, as of the first business day of each year, whichever is greater.
+When returning security deposits of $50 or more, the landlord must include simple interest of 3 percent per year, accrued at six-month intervals from the date the security deposit was paid for any interest accruing prior to January 1, 2015.
+For interest accruing on or after January 1, 2015, unless the lease provides for a greater amount, the interest rate is payable at 1.5% OR the simple interest rate accrued at the daily U.S. Treasury yield curve rate for one year, as of the first business day of each year, whichever is greater.
 The Department of Housing and Community Development has a Rental Security Deposit Calculator on its website at www.dhcd.maryland.gov to make calculation of this interest rate easier.
 A landlord must pay 4 percent on deposits held before Oct.
 1, 2004.

 of the Security Deposit